What are you searching for?

 Tick bites are a big summer issue.
 Nothing generates skin-crawling panic in a parent more than finding an ugly, fat tick embedded in the skin of your child.
 Find out what you can do to protect your family from ticks and what to do if you find one!

-NOTE: If you urgently need to remove a tick from your child’s skin please skip to the end of the article for Tick Bite First Aid.
+NOTE: If you urgently need to remove a tick from your child’s skin, please skip to the end of the article on Tick Bite First Aid.

 What are ticks?

 Ticks are a member of the arachnid family, closely related to spiders, scorpions and mites.
 There are many species of ticks in Australia, however, if you live on the North Shore of Sydney then the tick you will encounter 9 times out 10 is the notorious Australian Paralysis Tick (Ixodes Holocyclus), which is flourishing across all parts of northern Sydney.
-Many people mistakenly believe the very small ticks that commonly bite in large numbers are “grass ticks” or “seed ticks”.
-This is not correct – there’s no such species.
-The smaller ticks are actually juveniles of the paralysis tick and they can cause health problems, just like their adult counterparts.
+Many people mistakenly believe the tiny ticks that commonly bite in large numbers are “grass ticks” or “seed ticks”.
+This is not correct – there are no such species.
+The smaller ticks are actually juveniles of the paralysis tick, and they can cause health problems, just like their adult counterparts.

 Why do they bite us?

 Ticks are parasites; they bite us to consume our blood as food.
 Left undisturbed, a tick will stay attached to its victim’s skin, feeding on blood for up to ten days.
-Female ticks need a “blood meal” three times in their life, while males require two.
+Female ticks need a “blood meal” three times, while males require two.
 Their life cycle lasts from 12 to 14 months and they need blood to nourish themselves to progress to each stage of their development.
-At a female ticks third blood meal she is gathering the protein to produce her eggs, of which there can be over 3000!
+At a female tick’s third blood meal, she gathers the protein to produce her eggs, which can be over 3000!
 Once they are laid, she dies.

 Why are there so many ticks now?